Greg Rothman: Pennsylvania House of Representatives

-After Donald Trump was defeated by Joe Biden in the 2020 presidential election, Rothman was one of 26 Pennsylvania House Republicans who wrote a letter calling for the election to be overturned by withdrawing Pennsylvania's certification of its presidential electors, despite the fact that Biden won by over 80,000 votes in Pennsylvania.
-The group of Republicans erroneously claimed that the election was marred by fraud.
-The letter came after Trump's campaign lost multiple court cases due to lack of evidence.

-In 2021, as part of Republican efforts to restrict voting following the 2020 presidential election, Rothman supported a bill to rewrite Pennsylvania's election laws by requiring voter ID.
+In 2021, as part of Republican efforts to enhance voting credibility following the 2020 presidential election, Rothman supported a bill to rewrite Pennsylvania's election laws by requiring voter ID.
 Governor Tom Wolf vetoed the bill.

 Pennsylvania State Senate

-In 2022, Rothman was elected to represent the 34th District in the Pennsylvania State Senate.
+In 2022, Rothman was elected to represent the 34th district in the Pennsylvania State Senate.

+For the 2025-2026 Session, Rothman sits on the following committees in the State Senate: